dotse/tls-fed-auth/tls-fed-auth.md

 -   organization (OPTIONAL)

     A name identifying the organization that the entity's metadata represents.
+The FedTLS federation operator MUST ensure a mechanism is in place to verify that the organization claim corresponds to the rightful owner of the information exchanged between nodes.
+This is crucial for the trust model, ensuring certainty about the identities of the involved parties.
+The federation operator SHOULD choose an approach that best suits the specific needs and trust model of the federation.

     Example: "Example Org".